Conducting Routine Animal Hygiene Tasks

 Let us take a closer look at the daily hygiene routines in further detail.

 A preliminary check of all animals under your care should be undertaken to verify that the records are accurate, especially if you are on the first shift of the day.
-Animals may have been moved or have died since your last shift and this may need immediate attention.
+Animals may have been moved or have died since your last shift, and this may need immediate attention.

 During this preliminary check, you can observe general behaviours and potentially identify any immediate indicators of illness or injury.
 Before we touch the animal, we should look and listen to the animal.
 The following table provides you with these specific indicators to be mindful of when you are carrying out your preliminary checks.
 There is also a description to accompany each indicator to help extend your understanding of how each one may appear.